-Sleepless nights in the library during undergrad taught Kate Seidel that she makes her own art, but she does not make it however she wants; she does not make it under self-selected circumstances, but under circumstances directly encountered.
+Sleepless nights in the library during undergrad taught Elias Seidel that he makes his own art, but he does not make it however he wants; he does not make it under self-selected circumstances, but under circumstances directly encountered.

-Her art deals with the negative externalities and social reproduction of white-collar labor, especially in how it constructs masculinity and ability.
-Her graphic works (drawings, collages, photo books) periodically spill over into affective performances and collaborations.
-Formally, Kate’s work addresses questions of historical subjectivity, authenticity, and documentality, as well as the site-specificity of work- and domestic spaces.
+His art deals with the negative externalities and social reproduction of white-collar labor, especially in how it constructs masculinity and ability.
+His graphic works (drawings, collages, photo books) periodically spill over into affective performances and collaborations.
+Formally, Elias’s work addresses questions of historical subjectivity, authenticity, and documentality, as well as the site-specificity of work- and domestic spaces.

 Course of Life

-Kate Seidel grew up in a family deep in student debt in Charlottesville, VA.
-In 2017, she graduated from Columbia University with a bachelor’s degree in Visual Arts and Russian Language and Culture.
-In 2018, Kate attended the Chto Delat School of Engaged Art in St. Petersburg.
-In 2019–2020, she is a participant in the School of Engaged Art’s seminar on the post-Soviet and a resident member at Studio 4.413.
+Elias Seidel grew up in a family deep in student debt in Charlottesville, VA.
+In 2017, he graduated from Columbia University with a bachelor’s degree in Visual Arts and Russian Language and Culture.
+In 2018, Elias attended the Chto Delat School of Engaged Art in St. Petersburg.
+In 2019–2020, he completed the School of Engaged Art’s seminar on the post-Soviet and was a resident member at Studio 4.413.

 A Journey to the Big North in Search of the Other Rosa Crater Guided by the Libreluch Compass (Kunsthalle nummer sieben, SPb, October 2019)